entigolabs/entigo-infralib-agent/README.md

 Config example `{{ .config.prefix }}` will be overwritten by the value of the config field `prefix`.
 Config replacement does not support indexed paths.

 Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.
+Agent replacement also supports account id using key accountId.